-The following table provides a summary of significant cash flow categories for the years ended December 31, 2006, 2005 and 2004:
+The following table provides a summary of significant cash flow categories for the years ended December 31, 2007, 2006 and 2005:

-December 31, 2006 2005 2004 (in thousands) Net cash flow provided by (used in): Operating activities \$ 168,176 \$ 82,093 \$ 68,775 Investing activities (633,265) (2,272,614) (59,637) Financing activities 448,056 2,223,101 (7,817) Net (decrease) increase in cash and cash equivalents \$ (17,033) \$ 32,580 \$ 1,321
+December 31, 2007 2006 2006 2005 (in thousands) , Net cash flow provided by (used in): Operating activities \$ 28 86,424 \$(216,412) \$ 126,638 Investing activities 1,50 06,725 (248,677) (2,317,159) Financing activities (1,80 08,484) 448,056 2,223,101 Net (decrease) increase in cash and cash equivalents \$ (1 15,335) \$ (17,033) \$ 32,580 marketable securities during 2006, as a result of the \$344.2 million of net proceeds the Company received in connection with its initial public offering.
+Additionally, the increase in net income of \$69.2 million during 2007 contributed to the current year increase.

-Net cash provided by operating activities for the year ended December 31, 2006 was \$168.2 million, an increase of \$86.1 million compared to 2005.
-This increase was due primarily to an increase in operating revenues.
-This increase was offset, in part, by an increase in income tax payments.
+Net cash provided by operating activities for the year ended December 31, 2007 was \$286.4 million, an increase of \$502.8 million compared to 2006.
+This increase was due primarily to the significant investment of cash into

-Net cash provided by operating activities for the year ended December 31, 2005 was \$82.1 million, an increase of \$13.3 million compared to 2004.
-This increase was due primarily to an increase in operating revenues.
-This increase was offset, in part, by an increase in payments made in 2005 for programs designed to provide incentives to third parties to establish business with the Company, as well as an increase in income tax payments.
+Net cash used in operating activities for the year ended December 31, 2006 was \$216.4 million, a decrease of \$343.0 million compared to 2005.
+This decrease was due to the significant investment of cash into marketable securities made in connection with the Company's initial public offering as noted above.
+This decrease was offset, in part, by increase in operating revenues offset by an increase in tax payments.

-Under its securities lending program with JPMorgan, the Company lends out securities in exchange for cash collateral which, in turn, is invested on an overnight basis.
+Under its securities lending program, JPMorgan Chase Bank, N.A. ("JPMorgan"), as agent for the Company, lends on an overnight basis, a portion of the clearing members' securities on deposit in the Company's margin deposits and guaranty fund to third parties in return for cash collateral.
+JPMorgan, in turn, invests the cash collateral in various investments on behalf of the Company, in accordance with the program's investment guidelines.
+The Company receives the benefits, and bears the risks, of such investments.
 The cash collateral received is recorded as a liability and presented in financing activities on the Company's consolidated statements of cash flows.
-The corresponding investment is recorded as an asset and presented in investing activities on the Company's consolidated statements of cash flows.
+The corresponding investment is recorded as an asset, and its purchases and redemptions are presented in investing activities on the Company's consolidated statements of cash flows.

-Net cash used in investing activities for the year ended December 31, 2006, exclusive of securities purchased under the securities lending program, was \$400.6 million, an increase of \$442.6 million compared to 2005.
-This increase was due primarily to a significant investment of cash into marketable securities, mainly as a result of the \$344.2 million in net proceeds the Company received in connection with its initial public offering (see Note 4 to the consolidated financial statements).
-Additionally, the Company paid \$10 million to COMEX members upon the consummation of the initial public offering (see Note 5 to the consolidated financial statements).
+Net cash used in investing activities for the year ended December 31, 2007, exclusive of securities purchased and redeemed under the securities lending program was \$193.0 million, an increase of \$177.0 million compared to 2006.
+This increase was due primarily to the Company's investments in Montréal Exchange, IMAREX and Optionable which amounted to \$163.5 million during the current year.

-Net cash provided by investing activities for the year ended December 31, 2005, exclusive of securities purchased under the securities lending program, was \$42.0 million, an increase of \$101.6 million compared to
+Net cash used in investing activities for the year ended December 31, 2006, exclusive of securities purchased and redeemed under the securities lending program, was \$16.0 million, an increase of \$13.4 million compared to 2005.
+This increase was due primarily to the \$10 million paid to COMEX members upon the consummation of the initial public offering (see Note 4 to the consolidated financial statements).